Virgula0/LeakerSearcher2.0/README.md

  ![img](https://i.imgur.com/8B3c2aN.png)
  Updates: decresed the time of 30 seconds with the latest update.
  Time could change, it depends where the source is located and what machine are you currently using.
- In my case the leak is placed on an external hard disk so the scan will be slower than normal.
-It's raccomended to have the   source on a memory phisically connected to your pc.
-Test pc was a MacBook Pro 2,4 GHz Intel Core i7 8 GB of Ram DDR3.
+ In my case, the leak is placed on an external hard disk so the scan will be slower than normal.
+It's recommended to have the source on a memory physically connected to your pc.
+Tests were run on a MacBook Pro 2,4 GHz Intel Core i7 8 GB of Ram DDR3.

  ## Versions (Current: 2.0#Stable)
  Added in this version :